Piecewise hereditary algebras under field extensions: derived categories and Galois extensions

-The following lemma due to \cite{Z} and \cite{K} will be frequently used. \begin{lem} For each objects $X$ and $Y$ in $\dba$, we have In particular, we have an isomorphism of $K$-algebras and an isomorphism \end{lem}
+The following lemma due to \cite{Z} and \cite{K} will be frequently used. \begin{lem} Given two objects $X$ and $Y$ in $\dba$, we have an isomorphism of vector spaces In particular, we have an isomorphism of $K$-algebras and an isomorphism of vector spaces \end{lem}

 Recall from \cite{Ri} that a complex $T$ in $\dba$ is called a \textit{tilting complex} of $A$ if, viewing $\dba$ as $\mathbf{K}^{-,\mathrm{b}}(A\mbox{-proj})$, \begin{enumerate} \item $T\in\kba$; \item $\mathrm{Hom}_{\dba}(T,T[i])=0$ for all $i\neq 0$; \item $\langle T\rangle=\kba$, where $\langle T\rangle$ is the triangulated category generated by direct summands of $T$. \end{enumerate} Notice that the shift functor [1] is commutative with $-\otimes_kK$.